gansutianqi/gansutianqi-site-v3/README.md

 + theme
     + run `yarn run bulid` to compile assert of bs4 theme
     + run `yarn run watch` to watch and compile the theme assert

+## the frontend branch
+the frontend branch contains the template build by [YANJF123](https://github.com/YANJF123) and [zwj1007](https://github.com/orgs/gansutianqi/people/zwj1007).
+It has not been used yet.

 ## npm & yarn issue
 + add package or install new package with `--no-bin-links` options.